pratibhashinde/kaggle-digit-recogniser/README.md

 Accuracy achieved on kaggle leaderboard is 0.99.

-In order to run the program, you need have numpy, pandas and keras installed.
+In order to run the program, you need to have numpy, pandas and keras installed.